+'''

-goto ("FOO", "BAR", "GLARCH")[\$i];
+goto ("FOO", "BAR", "GLARCH")[$i];

+'''

 As shown in this example, goto-EXPR is exempt from the "looks like a function" rule.
-A pair of parentheses following it does not (necessarily) delimit its argument. goto("NE")."XT" is equivalent to goto NEXT.
+A pair of parentheses following it does not (necessarily) delimit its argument. goto("NE").
+"XT" is equivalent to goto NEXT.
+Also, unlike most named operators, this has the same precedence as assignment.